Sighery/dotfiles/README.md

 destination you can manage them manually.
 This is all configured under `config.yaml`, the default cfg used by Dotdrop.

-The only slightly significant thing in there might be the `nord-xresources` submodule.
-This is the current `Xresources` theme I use.
-However, I wanted a small change from the original theme, so I made my own fork and that's what I have I cloned here.

-As for how it's used, `Xresources` let's you include variables from another file, so I simply use Dotdrop to get this file from the submodule, and then set its destination to a symlinked hidden folder on HOME that the original (also symlinked) `.Xresources` file will include from.

 ---

 ### System files